 Some miscellaneous functions are effective block-by-block, i.e. only in the NC block in which the miscellaneous function has been programmed.
-If a miscellaneous function is modal, it has to be canceled using a separate function in a subsequent NC block.
-If the miscellaneous function is still active at the end of the program, the control will cancel it then.
+When a miscellaneous function takes effect modally, you have to cancel this miscellaneous function again in a subsequent NC block (e.g., by using M9 to switch off coolant that was switched on with M8).
+If miscellaneous functions are still active at the end of the program, the control will rescind the miscellaneous functions.